awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 1. When a message notifies you that the USB driver installation is complete, choose **Close**\.

    The AppStream 2\.0 sign\-in page opens\.
-For information about how to connect to AppStream 2\.0 and start an application streaming session, see [How to Connect to AppStream 2\.0](#client-application-windows-how-to-connect-user)\.
+For information about how to connect to AppStream 2\.0 and start an application streaming session, see [Connect to AppStream 2\.0](#client-application-windows-how-to-connect-user)\.

 ## Connect to AppStream 2\.0<a name="client-application-windows-start-streaming-session-user"></a>